Quick Start

 1. Create your app

 Run the create command.
-This sets up a Next.js app with OpenUI Chat and the Standard Component Library pre-configured.
+This scaffolds a Next.js app with OpenUI Chat already wired to an OpenAI-backed route.

 Create a .env.local file in the project root: